xmuhuanglab/Pesca/R/Tutorial.md

 ## Tutorial for Pesca
-## Pesca enhance spatial ATAC data
+### Data for enhancement
-(1) fragment files from spatial-ATAC-seq data;
+(1) fragment files from spatial-ATAC-seq data; <br>
-(2) fragment files from scATAC-seq data; # should contain corresponding tissues/organs data as in spatial data (3) annotations list for spots; # a list containing annotations used to find neighbors in matching spatial and single-cell data
+(2) fragment files from scATAC-seq data; # should contain corresponding tissues/organs data as in spatial data <br>
+(3) annotations list for spots; # a list containing annotations used to find neighbors in matching spatial and single-cell data <br>

-## Pesca predict spatial ATAC data
+### Data for prediction
-(1) gene-by-spot matrix and coordinates matrix from spatial transcriptome data;
+(1) gene-by-spot matrix and coordinates matrix from spatial transcriptome data; <br>
-(2) fragment files from scATAC-seq data; # should contain corresponding tissues/organs data as in spatial data (3) annotation list for spots; # the annotations are used to find neighbors in matching spatial and single-cell data
+(2) fragment files from scATAC-seq data; # should contain corresponding tissues/organs data as in spatial data <br>
+(3) annotation list for spots; # the annotations are used to find neighbors in matching spatial and single-cell data <br>

 ```r
 setwd("Workdir")